Sodankylä: Museum-gallery Alariesto

 Andreas Alariesto (1900-1986) was a painter from Sodankylä.

 Museum-gallery Alariesto was opened in July 1986.
 The museum's permanent exhibition displays artist Andreas Alariesto's life and works.
 It was maintained by Riikka and Andreas Alariesto's Lapinkuvat ("pictures of Lapland") Foundation and the Municipality of Sodankylä.
 The foundation's main goal was to take care of Alariesto's collected works and to preserve the Sami cultural traditions of the historical Sompio area.
 In 2020, the foundation was merged with Kauko Sorjonen Foundation.

 Geography

 Sodankylä lies just north of the Arctic Circle.

 Climate

-Sodankylä has a subarctic climate (Koppen: Dfc), with short, mild summers and long, freezing, extremely snowy winters.
+Sodankylä has a subarctic climate (Köppen: Dfc), with short, mild summers and long, freezing, extremely snowy winters.
 However global warming has brought more extreme snowfalls, typically an increase.
 Its extreme northerly location combined with frequent overcast skies leads to very low amounts of sunshine in the winter months; December will average just under two minutes of sunshine daily.
 Sodankylä experiences polar night between 20 and 23 December and polar day between 31 May and 14 July.
 The temperature is usually between -19.6 C and 19.4 C, but the all-time temperature range is between -49.5 C recorded on 28 January 1999 and 32.1 C recorded on 18 July 2018.